JGAguilar626/simple-bin-count-simulator/README.md

 **p** - for (P)roblem Menu, which allows the user to create an inventory-related andon

-## Technologies
+## Technologies and Configuration
 This program uses Amazon Coretto JDK 17.0.0_35.

 I chose Java because this is my first software project, and I read that Java is a good language to learn programming fundamentals.

-This program reads-in inventory receptacle locations and their corresponding pick-path IDs from two text files.
+This program reads-in inventory receptacle locations and their corresponding pick-path IDs from two text files.\
+Copy/Paste these two files (p1a-receptacles-locations.txt / p1a-receptacles-pickpath-ids.txt) directly to the programs root folder.

 The values were generated using algorithms that I have decided to omit from this version of the program.

 ## Additional Information
 ***Please note that I have never seen a single line of code pertaining to Amazon FC software.
 Nor did I receive help/guidance from anybody formerly/currently employed by Amazon.*** I created the algorithms myself based on my own memories and experiences working as a Level 1 Fulfillment Associate at ONT2, an Amazon FC in San Bernardino, CA.